Kurzweil is a brand often associated with some of the most realistic sound keyboard pianos on the market.

 Compared to other stage pianos

-Kurzweil SP6 vs. Studiologic Numa X Piano GT
+Kurzweil SP6 vs Studiologic Numa X Piano GT

 The Numa X Piano GT is outstanding if you can stretch your budget a bit more.
 If not, you might want to consider the Numa X Piano without real wooden keys.

-Check out our Studiologic Numa X Piano GT review
+Read the full Studiologic Numa X Piano GT review

-Kurzweil SP6 vs. Roland RD-88
+Kurzweil SP6 vs Roland RD-88

 If you want something lightweight but aren’t convinced by the SP6 sound, Roland’s RD-88 would be an excellent choice.
+It’s not the most robust unit available, but that’s to be expected with its weight.

-Check out our Roland RD-88 review
+Read the full Roland RD-88 review

-Kurzweil SP6 vs. Yamaha P-515
+Kurzweil SP6 vs Yamaha P-515

 The P-515 offers real wooden keys and fantastic piano voices at a reasonable price.
 It also has built-in speakers, making it easier to play anywhere.